Cervical Screening Awareness Myth Busters with Philip Toozs-Hobson, Consultant Gynaecologis | News

 Myth #3 - Cervical screening is only for people who have had sex

 “Essentially yes (however women can still attend their tests when invited for a health check-up).
 The smear looks at changes related to a virus known as Human Papilloma Virus (HPV) which we all have in various forms.
-However, with regards to it being in contact with the cervix this is essentially passed from one individual to another during sex.”
+However, with regards to it being in contact with the cervix, this is essentially passed from one individual to another during sex.”

-95 per cent of cervical cancer cases is a result of contracting HPV, a viral infection of the reproductive tract.
-Most sexually active men and women will contract this in their lifetime, some may be repeatedly infected with more than 90 per cent of the infected population being eventually clear of the infection – often being harmless and going away by itself.
+95 per cent of cervical cancer cases are a result of contracting HPV, a viral infection of the reproductive tract.
+Most sexually active men and women will contract this in their lifetime, and some may be repeatedly infected with more than 90 per cent of the infected population being eventually clear of the infection – often being harmless and going away by itself.

 HPV can be both sexually transmitted and non-sexually acquired.
 Non-sexually acquired HPV occurs when infected skin or skin squames are in direct contact with broken or macerated skin.